Indian English: Supra-segmental features

 English is a stress-timed language.
 Both syllable stress and word stress (where only certain words in a sentence or phrase are stressed) are important features of Received Pronunciation.
 Indian native languages are actually syllable-timed languages, like French.
 Indian-English speakers usually speak with a syllabic rhythm.
 Further, in some Indian languages, stress is associated with a low pitch, whereas in most English dialects, stressed syllables are generally pronounced with a higher pitch.
 Thus, when some Indian speakers speak, they appear to put the stress accents at the wrong syllables, or accentuate all the syllables of a long English word.
 Certain Indian accents possess a "sing-song" quality, a feature seen in a few English dialects of Britain, such as Scouse and Welsh English.

 Numbering system

 The Indian numbering system is preferred for digit grouping.
-When written in words, or when spoken, numbers less than 100,000/100 000 are expressed just as they are in Standard English.
-Numbers including and beyond 100,000/100 000 are expressed in a subset of the Indian numbering system.
+When written in words, or when spoken, numbers less than 100,000 are expressed just as they are in Standard English.
+Numbers including and beyond 100,000 are expressed in a subset of the Indian numbering system.
 Thus, the following scale is used:

 Larger numbers are generally expressed as multiples of the above (for example, one lakh crores for one trillion).

 Vocabulary

 Indian English includes many political, sociological, and administrative terms, such as dharna, hartal, eve-teasing, vote bank, swaraj, swadeshi, scheduled caste, scheduled tribe, and NRI.
 It incorporates some Anglo-Indian words such as tiffin, hill station, gymkhana, along with slang.

+Indian English, like some other World Englishes, is notable for its treatment of English mass and count nouns.
+Words that are treated as mass nouns in native forms of English, such as evidence, equipment, or training, are frequently treated as count nouns in Indian English.

 Some examples of words and phrases unique to, or chiefly used in, standard written Indian English include: